ACTS CONSTITUTING DEFAULTS Clause Samples

 ACTS CONSTITUTING DEFAULTS.
-In addition to the events specified as a default under Section 15.1 or elsewhere in this Lease, the material failure of Tenant to perform each and every material covenant made under this Lease, including any abandonment of the Premises by Tenant, shall constitute a default hereunder.
-However, Landlord shall not commence any action to terminate Tenant's right of possession as a consequence of a default until any period of grace with respect thereto has elapsed; provided, such period of grace shall be in lieu of and not in addition to the period during which Tenant may cure such default following the delivery of notice pursuant to California Code of Civil Procedure Section 1161.
+In addition to the events specified as a default under Paragraph 19.1 or elsewhere in this Lease, the failure of Tenant to perform each covenant made under this Lease, including any abandonment of the Premises by Tenant, shall constitute a default hereunder.
+However, Landlord shall not commence any action to terminate Tenant's right of possession as a consequence of a default until any period of grace with respect thereto has elapsed; provided, that any such period of grace shall be in lieu of and not in addition to the period during which Tenant may cure such default following the delivery of notice pursuant to California Code of Civil Procedure Section 1161.

 ACTS CONSTITUTING DEFAULTS.
 In addition to the events specified as a default under Paragraph 21 or elsewhere in this License, any material failure of Licensee to perform any material covenant made under this License shall constitute a default hereunder.
 However, Licensor shall not commence any action to terminate this License as a consequence of default unless such default is material and until the period of grace with respect thereto has elapsed.